Sagrada Familia basilica aerial view with intricate spires, Barcelona, Spain

 Off-season (lower prices)

-Barcelona, Spain is a Warm destination perfect for architecture and beach.
+Barcelona, Spain is a destination with a warm climate, perfect for Gaudí architecture and Mediterranean beaches.
 The best time to visit is Apr, May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $109/day, while mid-range trips average $252/day.
+Budget travel costs around $119/day, while mid-range trips average $274/day.
 EU citizens need only ID.

 /day